compsoc-edinburgh/website/_pages/irc.md

 ---
-short-title: "IRC"
+title: "IRC"
-title: "Internet Relay Chat"
+longtitle: "Internet Relay Chat"
 ---

 To keep in touch online, we use IRC.
 We have multiple channels on ImaginaryNet, but our primary one is #compsoc.